-- 6.6 Once the consultation period is completed, we will analyse the responses we have received.
+- Once the consultation period is completed, we will analyse the responses we have received.
 We will then publish a document which details the comments received and explains the decisions we have taken as a result.
 This will be available on our website. - 6.7 If you would prefer your response not to be made public, please indicate this when you respond.

-Appendix: Draft standards of proficiency for hearing aid dispensers
+Appendix: Draft standards of proficiency for biomedical scientists